elastic/elasticsearch-py/docs/transports.rst

 :class:`~elasticsearch.connection.RequestsHttpConnection` requires ``requests``
 to be installed.

-For example to use the ``requests``-based connection just import it and use it
+For example to use the ``requests``-based connection just import it and use it:

 .. code-block:: python